A Comprehensive Biographical Analysis

 Bladen Co, was formed in 1734 as Bladen Precinct of Bath County, from New Hanover Precinct, and from 1734 until 1750 took in all the settlements to the north, northwest, and west.
 The following early counties were formed from Bladen: Anson, 1750; Orange (partly), 1752; Cumberland, 1754; Brunswick (partly), 1764; Robeson, 1787; etc.

-Priscilla, daughter of John Dunn and Katherine, married Thomas Polk, Jr., who was born in Cecil, Maryland, and according to Carolina Cradle: Settlement of the Northwest Carolina Frontier, 1747-1762, by Robert W. Ramsey, pages 28-30, John Dunn was a resident of Bohemia Manor, in Cecil, Maryland, in 1743, and was there at the time his daughter, Priscilla, met her future husband, and this link shows the Polk Farm, right next to the Rumsey Farm.
+Priscilla, daughter of John Dunn and Katherine, married Thomas Polk, Jr., who was born in Cecil, Maryland, and according to Carolina Cradle: Settlement of the Northwest Carolina Frontier, 1747-1762, by Robert W. Ramsey, pages 28-30, John Dunn was a resident of Bohemia Manor, in Cecil, Maryland, in 1743, and John was there, at the same time his daughter, Priscilla, met her future husband, and this link shows the Polk Farm, right next to the Rumsey Farm.

 Priscilla's brother, "Jack" was captured by the Shawnee, on Feb.
 8, 1778, along with Daniel Boone, and briefly lived among the Makujay sept.
 Boone escaped after four months, and returned to Boonesborough, to prepare the fort for a raid.
 Jack Dunn also escaped early, and joined Benjamin Logan's Kentucky Militia.
 In 1780, when the Shawnee still had not launched an attack on Boonesborough, Jack defected, and returned to his former tribe, perhaps with a warning, or in a foolish effort to secretly learn of their plan, and to attempt a rescue of the other captives.
 The Shawnees did not trust him, called off the raid, and burned Jack at the stake.